Home

 • Maintenance agreements.
 Ongoing maintenance and cleaning contracts may be paid in advance annually or quarterly, even though they are only realized monthly.

 • Retainers.
-Marketing, advertising, and legal retainers can also be paid in advance to access discounted pricing, which can be reflected as prepaid expenses in financial statements.
+Sometimes marketing, advertising, and legal retainers are offered with discounted pricing for advance, which can be reflected as prepaid expenses in financial statements.

 • Taxes.
 Certain taxes, such as property taxes, may be paid in advance.
 Some tax bodies require provisional tax to be paid in advance, which could also be considered a prepaid expense.